“Thinking is mother of necessity and grandmother of invention.”

 This notebook you will use for the next 30 days to write your “Daily goals”.
-Write your day to day observation of your negative thoughts or situations, your reactions to those thoughts or situations and your own suggestions on how you could improve to correct those situations or thinking process under call to action.
+Write your day-to-day observation of your negative thoughts or situations, your reactions to those thoughts or situations, and your own suggestions on how you could improve to correct those situations or thinking processes under the call to action.

 Write daily goals at the beginning of the day, and call to action at the end of the day.